Embed This Data

 - FDI Inflow:

 The regulatory framework still confronts potential entrepreneurs with significant bureaucratic and procedural hurdles.
-Licensing requirements take over 200 days to complete.
-Labor regulations are outdated and not applied consistently.
-Although inflation is low, the state influences prices through subsidies to state-owned enterprises and directly controls the prices of other products.
+Labor regulations are outdated and applied inconsistently.
+In accordance with IMF recommendations, Gabon eliminated fuel subsidies in February 2016 after a dramatic drop in oil revenues, but the state continues to influence prices through subsidies to state-owned enterprises and direct control of the prices of other products.